Useful Information on Fowey for your Stay

 The hospital has no A & E and has been downgraded so has very limited facilities.

-There is a Small Injuries Clinic in St Austell – 01726 873000
+There is a Minor Injuries Unit at the St Austell Community Hospital on Porthpean Road, PL26 6AA– 01726 873000

 Royal Cornwall Hospital, also known as Treliske Hospital – in Truro is the main hospital in Cornwall with a 24-hour A&E unit, maternity department and paediatric department as well as intensive care provision and operating theatres.
 Hopefully, you won’t need to visit but if you do the details are as follows: Treliske, Truro, Cornwall, TR1 3LJ.
 Tel 01872 2500000